 In the course of their investigations, the FDA found several instances where patients were seriously injured or even killed during procedures utilizing robotic surgical devices.
 Some of the more common injuries and life threatening complications that have been reported from robotic devices include:

 - Hemorrhaging and bleeding from cut blood vessels

 - Damage to colons, intestines, spleens and other organs

 - hydronephrosis (a backup of urine into the kidneys)

 - Additional injuries or even death

-At the Law Offices of Michael A DeMayo our personal injury attorneys have extensive experience handling both medical malpractice and defective products litigation.
+At the DeMayo Law Offices, our personal injury attorneys have extensive experience handling both medical malpractice and defective products litigation.
 If you have been injured or lost a loved one in a robotic surgery, you may be eligible for financial compensation.
 We have the knowledge and resources to assist you with every aspect of your case.
 Contact us today for a free initial consultation.

 Provide your information below and we'll contact you.

 Please do not include any confidential or sensitive information in this form.
 This form sends information by non-encrypted email which is not secure.
 Submitting this form does not create an attorney-client relationship.